privacybydesign/irma_keyshare_webclient/README.md

 to install the node dependencies and JavaScript libraries.
 Finally run

-    grunt build --keyshare_server_url="<KEYSHARE_SERVER_URL>" \
+    grunt build --language="en"
-      --irma_server_url="<IRMA_SERVER_URL>" \
-      --language="en"

 to compile the web sources.
-See below for how to setup server URLs for a local or remote server.
+See below for how to setup server URLs for a local or remote server in `config.js`.
 If you skip the `build` keyword, grunt keeps rebuilding the files as they change.
 (Make sure that you run `grunt build` at least once to make sure everything gets build, or just run `grunt build watch` to build and keep building.)

-Typically, you want `<YOUR_SERVER>` to be publicly reachable, or at least reachable by the IRMA-app that you are using.
+Typically, you want the IRMA server (see arguments) to be publicly reachable, or at least reachable by the IRMA-app that you are using.

 ### Arguments
+#### Grunt
+ * `--language`: specifies the language that should be used for the build

+#### Configuration file `config.js`
+The options in this file can be changed either globally, before build, or after build in the build directory for that single build.

- * `--keyshare_server_url`: specifies the URL of the keyshare server to use
+ * `keyshare_server_url`: specifies the URL of the keyshare server to use
- * `--irma_server_url`: url of the [IRMA server](https://irma.app/docs/irma-server/) to use for issuing and verifying email attributes
+ * `irma_server_url`: url of the [IRMA server](https://irma.app/docs/irma-server/) to use for issuing and verifying email attributes
+ * `cookie_domain`: domain name cookie origin of keyshare server (w.r.t. cookie deletion)

 ## Running a local server